I-Am-Dench/nimbus-launcher/README.md

 |-- launcher.exe
 ```

+The executable is NOT SIGNED.
+Your operating system may prompt you that the application is blocked.
+If you are not comfortable overriding the block, you will need to [Build or Run](#building-or-running-from-source) the application from source.

 Running the executable will generate a settings folder.
 If you move the executable to a different folder, make sure to bring the settings folder with it.

 If you have Go installed on your system, the launcher can be installed by using the `go install` command: